mtmk/mtmk.github.io/about.md

 permalink: /about/
 ---

-This is my blog!
+My name is Ziya Suzen and this is my blog!
+I live and work in the UK enjoying writing and maintaining software.
 You can find out what I've been working on, and hopefully a little help on similar projects you might be building.

 You can find me on Github as mtmk or on Linked-in as ziyas.
 I go by the nick name Maxwell Troy Milton King on Stackoverflow as well.